JordanMartinez/purescript-jordans-reference/22-Projects/src/02-Random-Number/ReadMe.md

 # Random Number

 This folder will show how to build a "guess the random number" game.
+It's main purpose is to explore the various ways one can structure an application, including a few experimental ones.

 Here's an overview of its contents:
 - Design process and properties we wish to employ
 - Shared Code: the domain types, data structures, and their related functions that are used across all the other folders.
-This folder excludes any infrastructure/framework code (e.g. `Node.ReadLine`/`Halogen`).
+To help reduce duplicate code, some parts of the Infrastructure will appear here as well.
-- Folders for each application structure
+- A folder for each application structure.

+## Purpose: Exploring The Various Ways One Can Structure the Application

+Normally, one will use the 'standard' way of structuring their application: via `ReaderT design pattern` or `Run`.
+Since readers might still be unfamiliar with `Run`, I will also include `Free`.
+In the upcoming projects, only `ReaderT` and `Run` will be used.

+I also include the "layered compilers" idea mentioned in the `Hello World/Application Structure/Free` folder.
+This is purely an experimental idea that shows what one _can_ do, but not necessarily "best practices" per say.
+It might help one write a program when the specifications are still not well-understood.
+Or it might just be pointless boilerplate-y work.

+By "layered compilers," I mean defining a monad with a higher-level language (e.g. Domain) that gets interpreted  (`Free`/`Run`) into another monad with a lower-level language (e.g. API).

+Since "layered compilers" is rather long, I'll just use "layered" in folders' and modules' names.

 ## Libraries Used